 Later AcSIR was established in 2010 (by a resolution of GOI on July 17, 2010) and formalized by an Act of Parliament vide The Gazette of India (dated February 7, 2012) and notified on April 3, 2012 as an Institution of National Importance.

 It has been set up based on a ‘Hub and Spoke’ model where hub (AcSIR Offices) is responsible for centralized administrative functions.
-The spokes are located in the 37 laboratories and 6 units of CSIR spread along the length and breadth of India, which act as actual campuses for different subjects or areas.
+The spokes are located in the 37 laboratories, 5 Associate academic centre and 6 units of CSIR spread along the length and breadth of India, which act as actual campuses for different subjects or areas.
 In addition, AcSIR has collaborative programs with other national and international organizations.

-Currently, AcSIR has approx. 4000 Students enrolled in Ph.D, Integrated M.Tech-Ph.D, Integrated M.Sc-Ph.D and PG Diploma courses.
+Currently, AcSIR has approx. 5000 Students enrolled in Ph.D, Integrated Dual Degree Program (M.Tech+Ph.D), Integrated M.Sc-Ph.D, M.Tech, M.Sc. and PG Diploma courses.